Gordarg/SF/docs/content/Development/Authentication.md

-# To disallow unauthorized users to access the method
+# To disallow unauthorized People to access the method

 Call the function `CheckLogin` from any controller